raph-rc/BraTS2021_QualityControl/README.md

 5) Made a mistake?
-Press u to undo your last label and return to the previous image
+Press u to undo your last label and return to the previous image for re-evaluation

 6) Finish: